airbytehq/airbyte/docs/understanding-airbyte/airbyte-protocol.md

       type: string
       enum:
         - ERROR
+        - ESTIMATE
     emitted_at:
       description: "the time in ms that the message was emitted"
       type: number
     error:
       description: "error trace message: the error object" "$ref": "#/definitions/AirbyteErrorTraceMessage"
+    estimate:
+      description: "Estimate trace message: a guess at how much data will be produced in this sync" "$ref": "#/definitions/AirbyteEstimateTraceMessage"
 AirbyteErrorTraceMessage:
   type: object
   additionalProperties: true